 The legacy of the top ten Indian freedom fighters and others is deeply ingrained in the nation’s history.
 Their sacrifices and ideologies paved the way for the free, democratic India we live in today.
 From the leaders of the Indian National Congress to the revolutionary fighters who took up arms against the British, the freedom struggle was a collective effort involving countless individuals from all walks of life.

-So far, you’ve learned about some of the greatest freedom fighters.
+So far, you’ve learned about some of the greatest national leaders of india.
 Now, let’s explore famous quotes by Indian freedom fighters, presented through images.

 Famous Quotes by Indian Freedom Fighters